gabe-cc/code-coordination/dev-notes.md

   - [ ] Prod Super Duper Hidden
   - [ ] Decide on Railway or VPS
   - [ ] Mongo Atlas
+- [ ] Think about permissions

 # V2
 - Massive Optim
   - [ ] Incremental queries?
     - How do you log all events since date T, including deletions?
+    - Append only data-structure?
+    - Never delete, only archive, and filter for last edit?
+  - [ ] Client Side Database
+  - [ ] Chunk large docs
 - User
   - [ ] Add recovery email, in case of lost password
   - [ ] Magic Link